What do the changes to the Money Purchase Allowance mean?

 If you have cashed in a Defined Contribution pension pot of more than £10,000 in size or drawn down on even £1 of taxable income from your pension you may have triggered the Money Purchase Annual Allowance (MPAA).
-The MPAA is currently £10,000 gross p.a. which is the amount you or your employer are allowed to pay into a money purchase, also known as defined contribution pension, and from the 6th April 2017 it is reducing to £4,000 gross p.a.*
+The MPAA was introduced on 6th April 2015 and was set at £10,000 gross p.a. which is the amount you or your employer are allowed to pay into a money purchase, also known as defined contribution pension.
+The government has now reduced the MPAA to £4,000 gross p.a. which applies to contributions made from the 6th April 2017.

 There has been some confusion about who this does and does not affect.
 If you are getting a taxable income from a lifetime annuity or from a pension scheme then that alone does not trigger the MPAA.
 If you cashed in a small pot or received a lump sum in lieu of a trivial (very small) pension, this does not trigger the MPAA either.
 The trigger is where you have accessed your money flexibly; this could be from a Flexi Access Drawdown, an Uncrystallised Funds Pension Lump Sum (UFPLS), a Flexible Annuity or usually through cashing in a DC pot larger than £10,000.